riscv-mcu/riscv-gnu-toolchain/scripts/toolchain/README.md

 # Then use the build environment file like this
 BUILDENV=mybuild.env source ./scripts/toolchain/setup_env.sh
 # Now you can build toolchain now, and overwrite some variables during build like this
-## eg. I want to change the toolchain version TOOLVER to 2023.04-test1, use 32 jobs
+## eg. I want to change the toolchain version TOOLVER to 2024.07-test1, use 32 jobs
 ## And it will save build environment file to savebuild_<toolhost>_<tooltype>.env
-TOOLVER=2023.04-test1 JOBS=32 ./scripts/toolchain/build.sh
+TOOLVER=2024.07-test1 JOBS=32 ./scripts/toolchain/build.sh
 # If DOCLEAN=1, then when toolchain is built successfully, the toolchain build folder will be cleanup,
 # if failed, the build folder will not be cleaned, you can rebuilt it without reconfigure it by add DOREBUILD=1
-DOREBUILD=1 TOOLVER=2023.04-test1 JOBS=32 ./scripts/toolchain/build.sh
+DOREBUILD=1 TOOLVER=2024.07-test1 JOBS=32 ./scripts/toolchain/build.sh
+# If you don't want to rebuild all this repo, you just want to build one of the repo
-# And you can also directly cd to the build folder, and cd to its subfolder to build one of stages
+# you can also directly cd to the build folder, and cd to its subfolder to build one of stages
+# The build folder will be displayed in the console, please take care, you can refer $toolbuilddir in the scripts/toolchain/build.sh
+# to see how it works and you also need to refer to the Makefile.in to see what commands are really executed during each step
 ~~~

 ### Cleanup toolchain